buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcShapeRepresentation.md

 LightSource | light source with (depending on type) position, orientation, light colour, intensity and attenuation MappedRepresentation | representation based on mapped item(s), referring to a representation map.
 Note: it can be seen as an inserted block reference.
 The shape representation of the mapped item has a representation type declaring the type of its representation items.

-Table 2 &mdash; Representation types
+Table 2 — Representation types

 { .extDef}
 > NOTE  The definition relates to **shape_representation** defined in ISO 10303-41.